ADOPT A CiRCUS INTERN

 BA (hons) Fine Art at Moray College UHI, 2016

 "I believe Circus has been extremely valuable in pushing forward and showcasing contemporary art in Inverness and the Highlands.
-I feel very honoured to now be part of it."
+Getting involved in exhibitions and working with artists was incredibly inspiring and led to me apply for a masters at Glasgow School of Art and getting accepted into the MLitt Fine Art Practice programme."